shwetanshu-cldcvr/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### RoleArn

-The Amazon Resource Name (ARN) of the IAM role that provides permissions for Amazon EKS to make calls to other AWS API operations on your behalf.
+Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role.
+This provides permissions for Amazon EKS to call other AWS APIs.

 _Required_: Yes